“Two souls dwell, alas, in my breast’ (Faust I)

 ‘He who is in you is greater than he who is in the world.’

 Jesus was indeed the great beacon of Christianity, but by no means the only one valid worldwide.
-His teaching of self-knowledge in relation to the divine part with forgiveness and love of enemies can also be easily found in the Hindu original texts of the Vedas, especially in the Bhagavad Gita: ‘ I dwell in the heart of every man.’
+His teaching of human self-knowledge in relation to the divine part with forgiveness and love of enemies can also be easily found in the Hindu original texts of the Vedas, especially in the Bhagavad Gita: I dwell in everyone’s heart.’
 (XV,15) The Islamic mystic Ibn Arabi comments on a saying by Mohammed with the same substance: ‘He who knows himself knows his Lord.’
 ‘Look within, you are the Buddha’ is attributed to Siddha Yoga.
 The same content can be found in the ancient Chinese Tao Te King (Daodejing): ‘He who, striving for clarity, looks within, arrives at … truth.’
 (10)

 Because the ‘breath of Godisbreathed intoman’ (Gen. 2:7), it is true for everyone that the I in him is ‘the way, the truth and the life’, regardless of how strongly this inner light is either unfolded or blocked.
-Jesus expresses this polarity of man, on the one hand the animal, on the other hand the spiritual man, by saying about himself: ‘Of myself [person] I can do nothing’, ‘ the Father in me [intuition] does the works’.
+Jesus expresses this polarity of man, on the one hand the animal, on the other hand the spiritual man, by saying about himself: ‘Of myself [material person] I can do nothing’, the Father in me [spiritual intuition] does the works’.
 (John 5:30; 14:10).

-The human being is a bridge between spirit and matter, a two-faced bridge between intuition and logic, between divine and animal heritage, between idea (Plato) and reason, between the ‘inner man’ (Paul in his letter to the Ephesians 3:16) and the outer person (son of man).
-Intuition corresponds to the sunbeam of the sun, which provides man with light (knowledge) and warmth (love).
-Almost all people live with the rule of the instinct of self-preservation, the ‘son of man’.
-The mixer, the human consciousness with the mind as its instrument, decides which inspirations it follows, whereby ‘decisions’ also includes unconscious behaviour.
+Human consciousness, unlike that of the lion, is a bridge between spirit and matter, two-faced between intuition and logic, between divine and animal heritage, between idea (Plato) and reason, between the ‘inner man’ (St Paul, Ephesians 3:16) and the outer person (‘son of man’).
+Intuition corresponds to the sunbeam of the sun, which provides people with light (knowledge) and warmth (love).
+The mixer, the human consciousness with the mind as an instrument for both impulses, decides which inspirations it follows, whereby ‘decisions’ are also to be understood as unconscious behaviour.

-Jesus always tried to distract from his person through his inner intuitive way of life, the ‘Father in me’ : ‘Why do you call me good, no one is good but God!’
-Finally, he also expresses the difference between the two instances in man by addressing his inner God as a person with his material consciousness (Mt.
+Jesus always tried to divert attention from his person through his inner intuitive lifestyle, the ‘Father in me’ : ‘Why do you call me good, no one is good but God!’
+(Mt.
+19, 17) In this way, he expresses the difference between the two instances in man; as a person, he turns to his inner God with his material consciousness (Mt.
 26, 39 ff.).
-Its existence was expressed in the Gita five hundred years before the Gospel.
+His existence was already expressed in the Gita five hundred years before the Gospel.

 The churches avoid teaching the direct individual access of each individual to his divine soul, the path of all spiritual seekers.
 The churches also suppress other statements from the Gospels, labelling them ‘mistranslated’ or attempting to reinterpret them: